startinmerc/portfolio/README.md

 		portfolio stacked - done

 #redesign!
-	change colors - hero looks good but doesn't work for page load elements only when visible
+	change colors, hero looks good but doesn't work for page load elements only when visible - nah portfolio - expand items when hovered & shrink others - done -how to do on mobile? carousel?
-	portfolio - expand items when hovered & shrink others - done -how to do on mobile? - done split background into before & after elements to fix sixing? animate hero background -
+	split background into before & after elements to fix sixing? - nah animate hero background - random lines - done changed to 1-page style with JS navigation - done *delay display: hidden to after animation
-		audio inspired wave lines?
-		random lines - done
+	sort out flex display of sections - done with margins

 #CSS Demo
 	make background parallaxed - done, ish